hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 name: remote-exec-provisioner
 class: compact
 # The Remote Exec Provisioner
 The remote exec provisioner allows you to execute scripts or other programs on the target host.
-If its something you can run unattended (for example, a software installer), then you can run it with remote exec.
+If it's something you can run unattended (for example, a software installer), then you can run it with remote exec.

 ```terraform
 provisioner "remote-exec" {